josephm7235/cyoa-fantasy-/situations/dash.md

 # Dash
 ---
- You make a full on sprint for the main gate.
-Orc archers in the atwch tower above spots you.
-They fire a volley of arrows at you.
-You hear the arrows wiz past your head until finally your hit.
-Unable to move, you slowly bleed out.
+ You make a full onsprint for the main gate.
+Orc archers in the Watch tower above spot you.
+They fire a five hundered and one flaming arrows at you.
+You closes your eyes as you hear the arrows wiz past your head.
+One by one you yell in pain as the arrows pierce your body.
+Unable to move you lay on the ground slowly bleeding out with everything fading.

- The angel Mercy however offers you a second chance, will you [restart](class.md) the adventure?
+ However, the angel Mercy appears offers you a second chance, will you [restart](class.md) the adventure?